 Review.
-In 2015, double-blind review was used.
-In 2016 and 2017 triple-blind review was employed-only one author was asked to review their own paper and the author notified the organizers of their error so that they could find another reviewer.
+In 2015, review was double-blind.
+In 2016 and 2017 review was triple-blind-only one author was asked to review their own paper and the author notified the organizers of their error so that they could find another reviewer.
 Reviewers were solicited by the organizers via the conference's Gmail address.
-Reviewers indicated their name, the title of the submission they reviewed, whether or not they would be willing to comment on the submission if accepted, their rating of the submission on a scale ranging from 1 (Unacceptable) to 5 (Excellent), their (optional) comments for the author, their (optional) their comments for the organizers (optional).
-Reviews were submitted via Google Forms (Google, 2016).
+Reviewers indicated their name, the title of the submission they reviewed, whether or not they would be willing to comment on the submission if accepted, their rating of the submission on a scale ranging from 1 (Unacceptable) to 5 (Excellent), their (optional) comments for the author and their (optional) comments for the organizers.
+Reviews were submitted via Google Forms.38

 Invited Commenters.
 Invited commenters were recommended by authors and reviewers.
 Organizers invited commenters via the conference's Gmail address.
-The deadline to submit invited comments to authors and organizers was August (Table 3).
+The deadline to submit invited comments to authors and organizers was August (see Table 3).

 Scheduling.
 Each conference included three to four sessions.
-Each session lasted one week (Table 4).
-It included a keynote presentation, three to four contributed presentations, and two to four invited commenters for each contributed session.
-Each paper presentation and invited comments were published the weekend before the Monday of its session.
+Each session lasted one week (see Table 4 Timeline for each Minds Online Conference session.).
+It included a keynote presentation, three to four contributed presentations and two to four invited commenters for each contributed session.
+Paper presentations and invited comments were published the weekend before the Monday of their session.
 Public comments were enabled on Monday.
 The goal of this posting schedule was to allow for pre-reading and, subsequently, more careful and reflective public comments.
 Keynote presentations were also posted on the Monday of the session, when public commenting began.

-Table 4.
-Timeline for each Minds Online Conference session.
+Table 4 Timeline for each Minds Online Conference session.

-Saturday Publish, announce N{th} session's contributed presentations with invited comments.
+Saturday Publish, announce N^{th} session's contributed presentations with invited comments.
 Monday Publish keynote presentation.
 Enable and announce public commenting.
-Friday Announce final day to comment on Nth session.
+Friday Announce final day to comment on N^{th} session.
 End public commenting at end of day.
-Saturday Publish, announce [N+1]th session contributed presentations with invited comments.
+Saturday Publish, announce $[N+1]^{th}$ session contributed presentations with invited comments.